Dhiraj317/Deep-learning-models-with-regularization/README.md

 **Step-2: L2-regularization model**

 The standard way to avoid overfitting is called L2 regularization.
-It consists of appropriately modifying the cost function by introducing a hyperparameter and calculating both forward & backward propogation using weight parameters.L2 regularization relies on the assumption that a model with small weights is simpler than a model with large weights.
+It consists of appropriately modifying the cost function by introducing a hyperparameter and calculating both forward & backward propogation using weight parameters.
+L2 regularization relies on the assumption that a model with small weights is simpler than a model with large weights.
 Thus, by penalizing the square values of the weights in the cost function one can drive all the weights to smaller values.
-It becomes too costly for the cost to have large weights.This leads to a smoother model in which the output changes more slowly as the input changes.
+It becomes too costly for the cost to have large weights.
+This leads to a smoother model in which the output changes more slowly as the input changes.

 <img width="469" alt="error-L2-regularization" src="https://user-images.githubusercontent.com/63168221/103189914-cb6dc980-489c-11eb-99e3-bac9820599b5.png">